 There has been considerable debate over the appropriate response to differences in NHREs (Freed-Taylor, 1994).
-Much of this debate has revolved around the issue of harmonization, which has been discussed in relation to NEGs (Freed-Taylor, 1994) but even more so IRBs (Hedgecoe, Carvalho, Lobmayer and Raka, 2006).
-There have been a number of major initiatives towards harmonization, for example the International Conference on Harmonisation (ICH) (Hirtle, Lemmens and Sprumont, 2000).
-Opponents of harmonization have challenged the basic premise that differences in EABs are problematic (Edwards, Ashcroft and Kirchin, 2004); pointed out that there will always be variance in the extent to which research stakeholders support harmonization and interpret its associated directives (Hedgecoe et al., 2006); and suggested that harmonization may be incompatible with European law (Hedgecoe et al., 2006).
+Much of this debate has revolved around the issue of harmonization, which has been discussed in relation to NEGs (Freed-Taylor, 1994) but even more so IRBs (Hedgecoe, Carvalho, Lobmayer, & Raka, 2006).
+There have been a number of major initiatives toward harmonization, for example, the International Conference on Harmonisation (Hirtle, Lemmens, & Sprumont, 2000).
+Opponents of harmonization have challenged the basic premise that differences in EABs are problematic (Edwards, Ashcroft, & Kirchin, 2004), pointed out that there will always be variance in the extent to which research stakeholders support harmonization and interpret its associated directives (Hedgecoe et al., 2006), and suggested that harmonization may be incompatible with European law (Hedgecoe et al., 2006).

-There is limited research on similarities and differences in NEGs and IRBs, and even less on agreement and disagreement in research stakeholders' EABs (Giacobbe and Segal, 2000).
-A large part of the extant research is based upon a small number of English-speaking countries; namely, Australia, Canada, New Zealand, the UK and in particular the US, and much of it is drawn from biomedicine (Leach and Harbin, 1997).
+There is limited research on similarities and differences in NEGs and IRBs, and even less on agreement and disagreement in research stakeholders' EABs (Giacobbe & Segal, 2000).
+A large part of the extant research is based upon a small number of English-speaking countries, namely, Australia, Canada, New Zealand, the United Kingdom, and in particular the United States, and much of it is drawn from biomedicine (Leach & Harbin, 1997).
 Analyses of ethical procedures tend to be neither extensive nor in-depth (Fisher, 2006).

 Our aim was to address some of this shortfall in knowledge.
 We intended, more specifically, to assess more fully than had been done before the extent and depth of similarities and differences in NHREs.
-This would then enable us to contribute to the debate surrounding convergence and divergence in NHREs, and in particular: how they should be interpreted; what they might signify in terms unethical practice; and the response with which they should be met.
+This would then enable us to contribute to the debate surrounding convergence and divergence in NHREs, and in particular how they should be interpreted, what they might signify in terms unethical practice, and the response with which they should be met.

-We sought to accomplish these aims by describing and analysing the similarities and differences in NHREs that became apparent in the course of a study into the mental health of children and young people (hereinafter referred to as 'children') who had a parent/carer ('parent') in prison in Germany, Great Britain (GB - England, Scotland and Wales), Sweden or Romania.
-The research was located in behavioural science and the social sciences (criminology and social work); two distinct methods (questionnaire surveys and interviews) were employed; and a range of participants were used - comprising practitioners, policy makers and members of the public (both adults and children).
-Members of this last group could be deemed vulnerable on account that they were children, imprisoned and/or in families where a parent was imprisoned.
-We begin by examining the existence of NEGs and IRBs before turning to the main focus of the study - the researchers' EABs in respect of participant-related ethical procedures.
-There is an additional focus upon vulnerable groups on account that HREs are especially germane to them.
+We sought to accomplish these aims by describing and analyzing the similarities and differences in NHREs that became apparent in the course of a study into the mental health of children and young people (hereinafter referred to as children) who had a parent/carer (parent) in prison in Germany, Great Britain (GB-England, Scotland, and Wales), Sweden, or Romania.
+The research was located in behavioral science and the social sciences (criminology and social work); two distinct methods (questionnaire surveys and interviews) were employed; and a range of participants were used-comprising practitioners, policymakers, and members of the public (both adults and children).
+Members of this last group could be deemed vulnerable because they were children, imprisoned, and/or in families where a parent was imprisoned.
+We begin by examining the existence of NEGs and IRBs before turning to the main focus of the study-the researchers' EABs in respect of participant-related ethical procedures.
+There is an additional focus upon vulnerable groups because HREs are especially germane to them.